siberianfox/g2wiki/Dual-Endpoint-USB-Operation.md

 ##Functional Specifications

 ###Functions
-* **Channels** are any communications channel.
+A **channel** is any communications channel to the board.
 We are mostly concerned with USB virtual serial ports at this point but channels may include:
   * USB virtual serial ports
   * USB mass storage devices
   * SD card and other mass storage devices
   * SPI connected devices
   * Other devices

 The following are expected on the control and data channels.
 * **Control Channel**
   * Control channel accepts all non-gcode commands and controls, including: